isawil/isawil.github.io/cspgdoc.md

 - Paste the code into the HTML file where you would like the map to appear.
 - Save the file, and send your changes to the site.

-Give it a few minutes, but the map should now be visible on the CSPG site!
+Give it a few minutes, and the map will be visible on the CSPG site.

 ---